-Companies incorporated outside the EU seeking admission to the Main Market often choose to do so through an issue of depository receipts, as a direct investment in their shares may be less attractive to international investors.
+Companies incorporated outside the EU seeking admission to the Main Market often choose to do so through an issue of depository receipts.
+This is particularly the case for companies located in jurisdictions with restrictive foreign exchange controls where requirements to pay dividends in the local currency could make an investment in the company's shares less attractive to international investors.
 Depository receipts are negotiable instruments that represent an ownership interest in a specified number of the company's shares.
-The underlying shares are issued to a depository, which in turn issues depository receipts to investors.
+The underlying shares are issued to a depository, which in turn issues depository receipts that can be denominated in a currency other than the issuer's local currency.
+Dividends received by the depository receipts.
 Depository receipts may only be admitted to the Official List through a standard listing.